Analysis | Kevin McCarthy says he rented a ‘room’ — in a 7,000-square-foot penthouse

 It’s a 7,000-square-foot space — a combination of four penthouse apartments — with what appear to be homeowner’s association (HOA) fees of nearly $5,000 per month.

 In August and September of 2018, Luntz purchased four adjoining penthouse units in the Clara Barton building in Penn Quarter for a total of almost $4.3 million.
-Combined, the units totaled 6,960 square feet and had 12 bedrooms, 12 full bathrooms and four half-baths.
+Combined, the units totaled 6,960 square feet and had 12 bedrooms, 12 full bathrooms and 4½ baths.
 The HOA fees alone on the units are $4,976 per month, according to Redfin.com.

 The three-level units, each 1,740 square feet, are: